The Bankrate promise

 How fixed income investing works

-Fixed income investing focuses on giving you a consistent – aka fixed – stream of money.
-Let’s say you decide you are comfortable putting $10,000 in a fixed income investment.
-You’ll compare interest rates of a range of different products, the timeline for when they’ll pay you and their maturity dates for when you can retrieve your principal.
-Do you want to be able to get that original $10,000 back in a year?
+Do you want to be able to get your original $10,000 back in a year?
 Three years?
 Or are you looking to stash that money for an even longer period of time?
 Throughout that time, how frequently do you want to be paid?
 These are the types of questions you’ll be asking.

-Once you’ve nailed down your specific needs, you’ll invest your money, and you can use those regular interest payments to cover some of your expenses.
+Once you’ve nailed down your specific needs, you’ll invest your money, and you can use those regular interest payments to cover your expenses.

 Is fixed income investing right for you?

-Fixed income investing can be a particularly good option if you’re living on an actual fixed income and looking for ways to maximize your savings.
-And if you’re worried about the potential wild ups and downs of the stock market, fixed income investing can help you sleep a bit better at night.
+Fixed-income investing can be a particularly good option if you’re living on an actual fixed income and looking for ways to maximize your savings.
+And if you’re worried about the wild ups and downs of the stock market, fixed income investing can help you sleep a bit better at night.

-“We will typically consider an investor’s time horizon and risk tolerance in order to determine the appropriate balance of more conservative fixed income investments versus more aggressive equity or other investments.”
+“We will typically consider an investor’s time horizon and risk tolerance in order to determine the appropriate balance of more conservative fixed income investments versus more aggressive equity or other investments,” says Pepper.

 What are examples of fixed income investing?

-Federal government bonds: The federal government needs to raise capital, so it issues a range of fixed income investments such as U.S. Treasury bills, U.S. Treasury notes and U.S. Treasury bonds.
+Federal government bonds: The federal government needs to raise capital, so it issues a range of fixed-income investments such as Treasury bills, Treasury notes and Treasury bonds.
 They come with a wide range of maturities (as little as four weeks and as long as 30 years), and most of them make regularly scheduled payments of accrued interest, which are known as coupons.
 Treasury bills pay the interest and return the principal at the end of the term.

 “Typically, U.S. Government bonds are afforded the ‘safest’ label with regard to default risk,” Pepper says.

-Corporate bonds: As corporations work to grow, they need money, and corporate bonds can be a win-win for the companies who get working capital and the bondholders who earn regular income.
+Corporate bonds: As corporations work to grow, they need money, and corporate bonds can be a win-win for the companies who get capital and the bondholders who earn regular income.
 However, it’s important to note that some corporations are much financially healthier than others.
 Be sure to understand how a company generates cash flow from its business, because that’s likely how it will pay interest on the bonds.
 If the company runs into financial hardships and can’t make payments to bondholders, you could lose a portion or all of your investment.

 “Bonds issued by certain corporations with a low credit rating, referred to as ‘junk bonds,’ will carry a higher interest rate,” Pepper says, “but the risk of default is much higher.”